Home » Admissions & Financial Aid » Financial Aid » Financial Aid FAQs

 - You are a homeless youth

 Some students encounter extenuating circumstances that may warrant the student being considered "Independent" for financial aid purposes.
 If you believe you are in a situation that would make you independent, a dependency override may be processed and you would not be required to provide parental information.
 Please contact the Financial Aid Office to discuss your extenuating circumstances and determine if special consideration is needed.
+When completing the Dependency Override process please be prepared to discuss both parents.

 The conditions listed below, singly or in combination, DO NOT qualify as unusual circumstances meriting a dependency override.